-When in person services resume, they will be held at 10 AM Sundays with Sunday School before at 9 AM
+When in person services resume, they will be held at 10 AM Sundays with Sunday School at 9am.

 We are located in the Hunters Woods Plaza, behind Jersey Mike's and to the right of the Reston Community Center.
 You can park in the large main lot in front of Safeway and walk back to the church on the pathway between Jersey Mike's and Pista House.
 There are also several handicap spots available near Jersey Mike's.

 GIFTS OF HOPE - Alternative Gift Giving

 Do you traditionally give GIFTS of HOPE to family and friends?

 This year you can go online to purchase GIFTS OF HOPE - offered by the Metropolitan DC Synod.

 (1) Go to the following web address: https://www.giftsofhopedc.org/how-it-works/